GAIGResearch/AIGD2/index.md

 **Deliverables:**

 The deliverables are as follows.
 They should be packaged into a single .zip file and send to the instructors via email.
   - Report in the form of a short draft conference paper.
 The paper should include or be accompanied by a brief statement of the contribution of each author.
+Sumbit here: <a href="https://easychair.org/conferences/?conf=aigd2">https://easychair.org/conferences/?conf=aigd2</a>
   - Peer-review comments on the paper (peer review is by course participants).
   - Code of the AI Hack and paper works
   - A video showing the games in action